TabbyML/tabby/website/blog/2023-09-30-stream-laziness-in-tabby/index.md

     // we know our stream is infinite, so there's no need to check `done`. const { value } = await reader.read();
     console.log(`read ${value}`);
+    await sleep(10ms);
   }
 }

 server(llm());
 client();
 ```

+In this example, we are creating an async generator to mimic a LLM that produces string tokens.
+We then create an HTTP endpoint that wraps the generator, as well as a client that reads values from the HTTP stream.
+It's important to note that our generator logs `producing ${i}`, and our client logs `read ${value}`.
+The LLM inference could take an arbitrary amount of time to complete, simulated by a 1000ms sleep in the generator.

 ## Stream Laziness